MicrosoftDocs/powerquery-docs/powerquery-docs/native-query-sdk.md

 For this case, there was only one navigation step that consisted of two fields:

 * **Name**: This field is the name of the database that was passed by the end-user.
-In this case it was `AdventureWorks2019`, but this field should always be passed as-is from what the end-user entered during the get data experience.
+In this case, it was `AdventureWorks2019`, but this field should always be passed as-is from what the end-user entered during the get data experience.
 * **Kind**: This field is information that isn't visible to the end-user and is specific to the connector or driver implementation.
 In this case, this value identifies what type of object should be accessed.
 For this implementation, this field will be a fixed value that consists of the string `Database`.

 Such information will be translated to the following code.
 This code should be added as a new field to your `SqlODBC.Publish` record.